Work-life Balance

 Exemption from overtime work We exempt employees who have a preschool child from overtime work, if they apply.

-Leave for caring for injured or sick children It is possible to take this leave in units of hours for 5 days per year if the number of such children is 1 or for 10 days per year if the number of such children is 2 or more.
+Leave for caring for injured or sick children Employees can take childcare leave in units of hours for the purposes of caring for injured or sick children or attending their school events until the children complete the third academic year of elementary school.
+Employees can take up to five days off per year if the number of children is one, and up to 10 days off per year if the number of children is two or more.